Brest, Belarus: What to pack, what to wear, and when to go [2023]

 March

-In March, Brest can be very chilly, somewhat snowy and somewhat rainy.
+In March, Brest can be brisk, somewhat snowy and somewhat rainy.
 Temperatures routinely are in the high 30s F (single digits C) range.
 At night, lows are in the high 20s F (single digits below 0 C).
 This is also a rainy time for Brest, with several of the days of the month having rain.
 In March, humidity reaches as high as 70%.

 What to wear/what to pack: